-The term ‘domain name’ refers to a part of the web address people type into their browser to view the homepage of your website.
+The term ‘domain name’ refers to the web address people type into their browser to view the homepage of your website.

 In our case, it’s ‘medlockdigital.com‘.

-For example, websites in the UK end with .co.uk or .uk, in France it’s .fr, Germany is .de and Australia is .com.au, all use a ccTLD.
+For example, websites in the US end with .us, in the United Kingdom it’s .co.uk or .uk, Germany is .de and Australia is .com.au.

 Where do you buy a domain name?

-I’ve bought lots of domains over the years and found Namecheap to be the best all-rounder.
+If you do want to buy a domain name on its own, I recommend Namecheap.
 First-time purchases and renewals are cheap and their system’s easy to use.
 They have good online support via a chat facility too.